2000–01 Nemzeti Bajnokság I

 The 2000–01 Nemzeti Bajnokság I, also known as NB I, was the 99th season of top-tier football in Hungary.
 The league was officially named Borsodi Liga for sponsoring reasons since April 2001.
 The season started on 22 July 2000 and ended on 23 June 2001.

 Overview

-It was contested by 16 teams, and Ferencvárosi TC won the championship.
+It was contested by 12 teams, and Ferencvárosi TC won the championship in a reduced 1st division.